changon/TurtleProgramming/Log.md

   - This makes it easier to pass in functions as arguments, so you can write `for(var i = 0; i < 5; i++) { t.write(() => Math.random() * 100); t.forward(50) }`. `_executeNextCommand` now uses the `valueOf` function of a `PromiseWrapper`.
 - Added call function for PromiseWrapper.
   - You can now do this: `a = t.clone(); a.call((x) => { x.forward(100); x.right(90); })`
+- Enabled irb mode for Opal.
+[18:17]
+  - This allows local variables on main to be retained.
+I had to dig through the source for opal-irb, and it took me almost an hour to find that 'irb?' was a compiler option.